 As I said before, buses leave quite frequently from outside the campsite, offering an easy way to get into the city centre.
 If you are like us and are using pedal power to tour, then Salerno sits a very easy 40-minute cycle along the coast.

-For your day trip along the stunning coast of Amalfi, we cannot state the importance of a packed lunch enough.
+One of the best day trips from the region of Sorrento, the Amalfi Coast is one of the most beautiful sights in Italy.
+For your day trip along the stunning coastline, we cannot state the importance of a packed lunch enough. if you aren’t wanting to spend a fortune.
 Food and drink out of restaurants in the towns you are about to visit are very expensive, with no real reason other than the privilege of sitting in at them.

 There are plenty of water fountains spread throughout the area to top up water bottles, so there is no need to buy bottled water.
 Stock up on sandwich ingredients, snacks and drinks, and head on over to the ferry for one hell of a cruise!